We are dedicated to protecting the rights of drivers in Jefferson, St. Louis, Arnold, St. Genevieve and surrounding counties.

 An arrest and prosecution for Driving While Intoxicated, or Driving Under the Influence of Drugs, can affect both your ability to drive and your freedom.

 DWI laws are confusing, complex, and constantly changing.
-If you’ve been charged with Driving While Intoxicated, you need an experienced DWI attorney immediately.
+If you’ve been charged with Driving While Intoxicated, you need an experienced DWI / DUI attorney immediately.

 The Lowry Law Firm is committed to defending and winning DWI cases.
 When people are arrested for DWI, not only are they likely to have criminal charges, where jail time is a potential consequence, but also, the Department of Revenue is likely to attempt to suspend or revoke their driving privileges.
 When we defend DWI cases, we are dedicated to protecting clients’ rights in court against the criminal charges and preserving our clients’ driving privileges by taking action against the Department of Revenue.